Free guided meditations are a great place to start on the road to living mindfully.

 These meditations are ones you will need to sit and get comfortable for.

 I use meditation daily to destress, create high vibes, help me sleep, calm me down, help me think and create abundance.
-When going through menopause these were invaluable to help ease some of the symptoms I was experiencing
+When going through menopause these were invaluable to help ease some of the menopause symptoms I was experiencing

 Try these to get you started.